 Thanks to improved treatment outcomes, survivorship is an increasingly important area of clinical care and research in pediatric oncology.
 Most long-term pediatric cancer survivors lead healthy lives, but their prior treatments may put them at an increased risk for chronic medical problems, including obesity, heart failure, infertility and secondary malignancies.
 Our multidisciplinary team of experts addresses these concerns and helps patients deal with illness proactively.

 In order to be seen in the CanSurvive Clinic, patients must be in clinical remission at least five years from their most recent cancer diagnosis, and at least two years from completion of their last therapy.
-Additionally patients who have undergone bone marrow transplantation for a cancer or non-cancerous illness can be seen in their clinic.
+Additionally, patients who have undergone bone marrow transplantation for a cancer or noncancerous illness can be seen in the clinic.

-For appointments, call the Johns Hopkins All Children's Pediatric Hematology/Oncology office in Tampa at (813) 631-5001.
+For appointments, call the Johns Hopkins All Children's Pediatric Hematology/Oncology office in Tampa, Fla., at (813) 631-5001.

 The CanSurvive Clinic is located at Johns Hopkins All Children's Specialty Care of Tampa at 12220 Bruce B. Downs Blvd.